SAFE Assembly Guide

 Place the Small Parts

 Insert the diodes into the spaces marked "D1-D4."
-Diodes will only conduct in one direction, so make sure that the yellow lines on the diodes line up with the corresponding lines on the PCB.
+Diodes will only conduct in one direction, so make sure that the lines on the diodes line up with the corresponding lines on the PCB.

 Insert the resistor into the space marked "R1."
 The resistor doesn't care which direction it's placed in.